 Successful organizational communication can often be difficult to implement in our busy world where a business’s bottom line is paramount to its success.
-However, if you want your business to be competitive, it’s vitally important that all employees feel comfortable with your company’s communication policy.
-In this article, we will examine eight strategies that all employers should consider implementing in order to improve the level of organizational communication in their business.
+However, if you want your business to be competitive, it’s vitally important that all employees understand the importance of organizational communication and company’s communication policy.
+In this article, we will examine eight strategies that all employers should consider implementing to improve the level of organizational communication in their business.

 There is little that troubles employees more than feeling like their company is hiding information from them.
 Your employees will understand if you are unable to release confidential information about a topic right away.
 However, you need to let them know why you aren’t showing them the whole picture.